davidthurman/plex-request/readme.md

 - Add pagination or infinite scroll w/ lazy loading
 - Fix spacing issues
-- Make it prettier
-- Add imdb thumbnails w/ their api
 - Allow admin to designate other accounts as admin
-- Allow deletion of requests/errors from admin panel